PolymerLabs/books/README.md

 Books is a simple Google Books PWA.
 It uses [Google Books API](https://developers.google.com/books/docs/v1/reference/volumes/list) to search for books and [Embedded Viewer API](https://developers.google.com/books/docs/viewer/reference) to display book content.

-It also uses OAuth 2.0 authorization to retrieve a listing of the Favorites on the authenticated user's bookshelf.
-And also add to or remove from the Favorites on the authenticated user's bookshelf.
+It also uses [OAuth 2.0](https://developers.google.com/identity/protocols/OAuth2UserAgent) authorization to retrieve a listing of the Favorites on the authenticated user's bookshelf.
+And add/remove favorite on the authenticated user's bookshelf.

 The app is built using [PWA Starter Kit](https://github.com/PolymerLabs/pwa-starter-kit).
 Using the starter-template as the starting point and the [wiki](https://github.com/PolymerLabs/pwa-starter-kit/wiki) for configuring and personalizing.